- 1 Dutch presence in the Dutch East Indies

 The Indo-Europeans formed the backbone of the colonial system.
 They had jobs in the service of the government as office clerks, supervisors, non-commissioned officers, warehouse managers, and all manner of other things.
 Only a small minority was employed outside the government sector, as employees of trading companies, small shopkeepers, in mining companies, railway companies, and the like.

-Thanks to so-called ‘lineage books’ it is often possible to follow the careers of Europeans in government service from the beginning to the end, to discover how much they were paid, and whether there was anything remarkable in their behaviour.
-The 'lineage books civil servants and Government’s Marine' have been made accessible via an index by family name and can be consulted in the reading room of the National Archive.
-The data in these lineage books are in some instances very extensive, and on the basis of them you can follow a career very closely, with transfers, leave in Europe, salary increases, gratuities, reprimands, all manner of things.
+Thanks to the government registers it is often possible to follow the careers of Europeans in government service from the beginning to the end, to discover how much they were paid, and whether there was anything remarkable about their behaviour.
+You can consult these so-called ‘stamboeken’ for civil servants and government navy online on the website of the National Archives.

 Soldiers

-The soldiers of the East Indian army, the later KNIL, also have lineage books saved in the National Archive.
-Just as the civil service, the army was an important employer for Europeans.
-They fulfilled the functions both of the officers and the majority of the non-commissioned officers.
-Between 1815 and 1991 no fewer than 150 thousand soldiers travelled from the Netherlands to to the East Indies; until 1895 they constituted more than the half of all the European men in the colony.
+The muster books of the soldiers of the Dutch East Indian army are also kept at the National Archives.
+As the civil service, the army was an important employer for Europeans.
+They held the position of both officers and the majority of the non-commissioned officers.
+Between 1815 and 1991 no fewer than 150 thousand soldiers travelled from the Netherlands to the Dutch East Indies; until 1895 they constituted more than half of all the European men in the colony.
 They lived – generally unmarried – with an Asian woman in the residential quarters of the military encampments (tangsis), which were situated mostly in or near to the large towns.
-Most to the Indo-Europeans are descended from children that were born of these relationships.
-The lineage books of officers can be easily found via indexes on the National Archive website; read the zoekhulp search help Militairen: Officieren bij het Koninklijk Nederlands-Indisch Leger (KNIL) 1815-1950 Soldiers: Officers in the Royal Netherlands Indian Army (KNIL) 1815-1950 for all the information.
-There is also a similar zoekhulp (search help) for research in the lineage books of non-commissioned officers and soldiers (privates).
+Most Indo-Europeans are descended from children that were born out of these relationships.
+The muster books are also accessible via the website of the National Archives.

-A lineage book registration contains the military service record of a soldier.
-So you will find details of his entering the service, transfers, promotions, battles fought, injuries, decorations and one of the three ways in which his service has ended: honourable discharge, pension or death.
-Places where the soldier was garrisoned is not recorded.
-In addition to the military service record the registration also contains a number of personal details, such as the soldier’s date and place of birth and the names of his parents.
-Names of wife and/or children are to be found only very occasionally.
+Muster books contain details of a soldier’s entering the service, transfers, promotions, battles fought, injuries, decorations and one of the three ways in which his service ended: honourable discharge, pension or death.
+Places where the soldier was garrisoned are not recorded.
+In addition you may find a number of personal details, such as the soldier’s date and place of birth and the names of his parents.
+Names of wives and/or children are mentioned only very occasionally.

 There are still other sources from which you can learn more about the official and military life of your forebears.
-The earlier-mentioned Government Almanacs and address books often mention appointment dates.
-Furthermore, the CBG has a collection of pensioenkaarten (pension cards) of civil servants and military personnel who were in the active service of the government on 1 July 1898.
-In addition to the personal details of both the person in question and any family he might have, the pension cards also provide information about his career: appointments, salary, year of retirement, pension.
-This research cannot be carried out independently, but for a fee the CBG can carry out this onderzoek (research) in the collection.
+The aforementioned Government Almanacs and address books often mention appointment dates.
+Furthermore, the CBG has a collection of pensioenkaarten (pension cards) of civil servants and military personnel who were in active government service on 1 July 1898.
+In addition to the personal details of both the person in question and any family he might have, the pension cards provide information about his career: appointments, salary, year of retirement, pension.
+This research cannot be carried out independently, but for a fee the CBG can do it for you.

 De markt van Batavia, op de achtergrond de vesting van de VOC.
 Een Javaanse verkoopt fruit, een Chinees vis en Molukkers voetballen met een rotan bal.
 Het marktpubliek bestaat uit Japanners, Indiërs, ‘mardijkers’ – vrijgemaakte slaven, herkenbaar aan hun gestreepte kledij – en een Hollands-Indisch echtpaar, gevolgd door hun slaaf met pajoeng (zonnescherm).
 Het kasteel van Batavia, Andries Beeckman, ca. 1661.
 Collectie Rijksmuseum.